sialbul/music_project/README.md

 * [Technical info](#technical-info)

 ## General info
-This app helps the users to find their favorite artist`s all albums.
-Search can be made by artist name or album name.
-If the user wants to see the album with songs in iTunes page, they need to click album name.
+This app helps the users find their favorite artist`s all albums.
+Search can be made by the artist name or the album name.
+If the user wants to see the album with songs in iTunes page, they need to click the album name on the result list.
 ## Technical info
 The website was built  by React Hooks, SCSS and has a mobile view. iTunes JSON API was used to get the album results.
 4 options were created for the user to filter the results.
 Input radio objects  which have dank effect created by SCSS animation were used for the buttons of the options.